Australia: Gunman arrested after Canberra airport shooting

 A man has been arrested after shots were fired at Australia's Canberra airport, sending passengers running in fear.

 Police say shots were fired in the terminal's check-in area on Sunday afternoon local time.
-No one was reported injured.
+No-one was reported injured.

 The man was quickly detained, and a firearm recovered.
 His motives remain unclear.